OrleansContrib/Orleans.Providers.EntityFramework/README.md

 ### Using custom persistance check

-When using Guids as primary keys you're mostly to add a cluster index that is auto incremented.
+When using Guids as primary keys you're most likely to add a cluster index that is auto incremented.
 That field can be used to check if the state is already inserted into the database or not:

 ```